justinnoor/pfhowto/README.md

 ### Antispoofing

-*IP Spoofing* is the practices of using a fake IP address to disguise a real address, typically for malicious purposes.
+*IP Spoofing* is the practice of using a fake IP address to disguise a real IP address, typically for malicious purposes.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) knows when certain IP addresses are traveling in directions that are impossible.
-It has a built-in *antispoofing* mechanism that deals with these packets quickly.
+It has a built-in *antispoofing* mechanism for dealing with these packets quickly.

 Add antispoofing:
 ```
 antispoof quick for $ext_if
 ```

 We also introduce the `quick` keyword, which executes a rule without doing any further processing of the ruleset.
-This is desirable for handling false IP addresses because we want to drop those packets immediately, and have no reason to process the remainder of the ruleset.
+This is desirable for handling false IP addresses because we want to drop those packets immediately, and have no reason to evaluate the remainder of the ruleset.

 ### Blocking non-routable IP addresses